 Your marketing strategy should answer the “why” behind every action you take.
 An effective strategy ensures your marketing efforts are intentional and impactful.

-Noteworthy Facts About a Marketing Strategy
+Facts About Marketing Strategies

 1. A detailed marketing strategy usually includes brand goals, target audience personas, marketing channels, key performance indicators, and budget.